 About The RBAs

 The aim of the awards has not changed over the years and we aim to give recognition to businesses operating right across the Rural sector, to acknowledge the breadth and depth of opportunity presented by the Great British countryside, as well as to celebrate the achievements of our rural businesses, from engineering through to artisan food producers and professional services organisations.

-The thirteen award categories are decided by an independent panel of judges drawn from the rural business sector, official agencies and rural charitable organisations.
+The awards are decided by an independent panel of judges drawn from the rural business sector, official agencies and rural charitable organisations.
 The aim is to grow The Rural Business Awards to become the UK’s most prestigious and respected awards for rural businesses and to develop a strong network and community of rural business owners.

 - To acknowledge and celebrate the vital contributions made by companies to the development and success of the Rural sector and rural way of life